Education Funding In Florida

 Did you know that PTA is the largest and oldest advocacy group for children?
 We are 50,000+ strong in Hillsborough County.
 With over 4 million members nationally we are a strong voice.

-YOU have a passion and a voice!
+If YOU have a passion and a voice!
 This passion gives you the power and courage to speak up on behalf of your child, family and school.
+Every Child.
+One Voice.

 How do you start advocating?
 Be a voice, get active.
-If you see an issue, be it a safe walking route, bullying, or any issue you see that needs to be addressed, speak up and join your PTA.
+If you see an issue be it a safe walking route, bullying, any issue you see that needs to be addressed, speak up and Join your PTA.

 What does a plan of action look like?
 It identifies the issue, what needs to be changed, how it might be changed and who can make those changes happen.
 Always be prepared with the facts and ideas for what might help.
 If you need to move up the chain, gather support along the way.